 Communities at Work's Galilee School is a registered, independent school, designed specifically for disengaged, vulnerable young people in Years 7-12 for whom the mainstream schooling environment has struggled to deliver positive outcomes.
 Working with the school means becoming a part of our social impact.
 It means helping our young people navigate complex challenges, and building them a better future.
 It means supporting them in their education, learning and skill-building, and supporting the school in offering an alternative model of education.

 About the Role

 Under general direction from the Galilee School Principal, and working across campuses as requested, this role will support the efficient and effective delivery of administrative and reception services for Galilee School.
-This role will commence in Term 1, 2023.

 - Respond to internal and external enquiries and provide general information and specific program information, as required, to staff, clients and visitors.

 - Distribute and co-ordinate emails, correspondence and other mail including liaison with parents and carers.

 - Provide reception services for telephone enquiries, employees, clients and visitors.

 - Provide administrative support to the Galilee School including filing, photocopying, collation, data entry and other tasks as directed.

 - Support the enrolment, transition and exit of all students attending the school including ensuring all current, past and future pupil records and documents are properly maintained, filed and manually/electronically transferred and archived when students depart.